Contents

 When you need a certain grade to be accepted onto an A-Level course

 Many schools with sixth forms and sixth form colleges require certain grades in order to be accepted onto an A-Level course.
 For example, you may be asked to score a minimum of a grade 6 in GCSE Biology to take A-Level Biology.
-If you scored a grade 5 and your dream is to study A-Level Biology then in this circumstance you may want to opt for a remark to hopefully increase your grade to meet the requirement.
+If you scored a grade 5 and your dream is to study A-Level Biology then in this circumstance you may want to request a remark in the hope of increasing your grade to meet the requirement.
+Just be aware that changes are not common, and your grade could stay the same or even go down.

-It is worth noting that in this circumstance it may be worth considering whether you have chosen the correct A-Level options to suit your skills.
-If you have scored higher in other GCSEs consider switching your A-Level choices to suit your strengths.
+It is also worth considering whether you have chosen the correct A-Level options to suit your skills.
+If you have scored higher in other GCSEs, think about whether switching your A Level choices could play more to your strengths.

 When you fail your GCSE